theplusone/theplusone.github.io/dps-calcs-for-max.md

 here could vary a bit.
 The calculations here are less about seeing exact DPS and more about seeing what weapons are better than others._

+**This is a work in progress!
+Numbers are subject to change, and I keep making mistakes, so take them with a grain of salt for now!**

 Sorry it took so long.
 Figuring out how to hack the relic stuff into the DPS calcs took some time.